laminas/laminas-paginator/docs/book/advanced.md

 source as a parameter.

 If you've ever used the SPL interface [Countable](http://php.net/Countable), you're familiar with `count()`.
-As used with zend-paginator, this is the total number of items in the data collection; `Zend\Paginator\Paginator::countAllItems` proxies to this method.
+As used with laminas-paginator, this is the total number of items in the data collection; `Laminas\Paginator\Paginator::countAllItems` proxies to this method.

-When retrieving items for the current page, `Zend\Paginator\Paginator` calls on your adapter's `getItems()` method, providing it with an offset and the number of items to display per page; your job is to return the appropriate slice of data.
+When retrieving items for the current page, `Laminas\Paginator\Paginator` calls on your adapter's `getItems()` method, providing it with an offset and the number of items to display per page; your job is to return the appropriate slice of data.
 For an array, that would be: